-Since its listing on the UNESCO World Heritage Sites in 1995, Shirakawa-gō (白川郷) in Gifu Prefecture has been considered one of the most popular getaway spots in Japan.
+Since its listing on the UNESCO World Heritage Sites in 1995, Shirakawa-gō (白川郷), also spelt as Shirakawagō in Gifu Prefecture, has been considered one of the most popular getaway spots in Japan.
 Located in a remote mountainous region in central Japan, the villages and their people were known to be isolated and hidden from the rest of the world.
-However, due to the tourism industry boom, it has become a lot easier for people to get to this charming part of Japan!
+However, due to the boom in tourism, it has become a lot easier for people to get to this charming part of Japan!

 No matter what season you visit Shirakawagō, the villages in the river valley surrounded by rugged high-mountain will definitely be the ultimate escape from the chaotic urban lifestyle (=ﾟωﾟ)ﾉ